NearbyShops/Nearby-Shops-Android-app/README.md

 Written in both Java and Kotlin : Migration to kotlin is planned and will be coming in near future

-Built using Butterknife, Retrofit, Ok-HTTP, Picasso, Dagger, and the Mapbox Android SDK
+Built using Retrofit, Ok-HTTP, Picasso, Dagger, and the Mapbox Android SDK

 User-Interface is made using the modular View-Holder Pattern which makes the UI blocks modular, easy to reuse, modify and understand.